forestdb/forestdb.org/models/hlms-comparison-class.md

 Discussion of Results
 ------------------------------------------------------------------
 According to the visualization, when the pragmatic listener hears “The basketball player is tall”, the probability that the comparison class is the superordinate category (of all people) is higher than if they had heard “The basketball player is short”.
-The opposite is the same for when “The gymnast is tall” is said; the probability that the height is being compared to the superordinate category is lower than if the //pragmaticListener were to hear “The gymnast is short”.
+The opposite is the same for when “The gymnast is tall” is said; the probability that the height is being compared to the superordinate category is lower than if the pragmaticListener were to hear “The gymnast is short”.
 For “The soccer player is short/tall” – there is an equal probability that the comparison class is either the superordinate or subordinate.
 If we take a look at the visualization as a table instead of a bar graph (commented out within the code), there is an ever-so-slightly higher probability for the “short” utterance.
 “The soccer player is short” would have a slightly higher chance of the comparison class being the superordinate instead of the subordinate.